cmriungu/IP-week1/README.md

 ## Website link
 Link: https://cmriungu.github.io/IP-week1/
 ## Support and contact details
-For any comments, feedback, bug reports or requests, kindly email me on: riungucharles@gmail.com
+For any comments, feedback, bug reports or/and requests, kindly email me on: riungucharles@gmail.com
 ### License
 This project is licensed under the terms of the GNU General Public license.
 Copyright (c) 2020 **Charles Riungu**